 Application for mining lease.
+Act

 41. (1) An application for the grant of a mining lease shall be in the prescribed form and shall be accompanied by the prescribed fee.

-- (2) An application for the grant of a mining lease shall- - (a) be made to the Commissioner; - (b) indicate financial and technical resources available to the applicant to carry out his or her obligations under such lease; - (c) be accompanied by a full feasibility study including a plan of the area in respect of which the lease is sought; - (d) state the period for which the lease is sought; - (e) give or be accompanied by a statement giving details of the mineral deposits in the area of land over which the lease is sought, including details of all known minerals proved, as well as possible and probable ore reserves and mining conditions;
+- (2) An application for the grant of a mining lease shall- - (a) be made to the Commissioner; - (b) indicate financial and technical resources available to the applicant to carry out his or her obligations under such lease; - (c) be accompanied by a full feasibility study including a plan of the area in respect of which the lease is sought; - (d) state the period for which the lease is sought: - (e) give or be accompanied by a statement giving details of the mineral deposits in the area of land over which the lease is sought, including details of all known minerals proved, as well as possible and probable ore reserves and mining conditions; - (f) be accompanied by a technological report on mining and processing techniques proposed to be used by the applicant; - (g) give or be accompanied by a statement giving particulars of the programme of proposed development and mining operations, including a statement of- - (i) the estimated capacity of production and scale of operations; - (ii) the estimated overall recovery of the ore and mineral products; and - (iii) the nature of the mineral products;

-- (f) be accompanied by a technological report on mining and processing techniques proposed to be used by the applicant; - (g) give or be accompanied by a statement giving particulars of the programme of proposed development and mining operations, including a statement of- - (i) the estimated capacity of production and scale of operations; - (ii) the estimated overall recovery of the ore and mineral products; and - (iii) the nature of the mineral products; - (h) be accompanied by a financing plan and capital structure of the mining operations; - (i) be accompanied by a report on the goods and services required for the mining operations, which can be obtained within Uganda and the applicant's proposals with respect to the procurement of those goods and services; - (j) be accompanied by a statement giving particulars of the applicant's proposals with respect to the employment and training of citizens of Uganda; - (k) be accompanied by a statement giving a detailed forecast of capital investment, operating costs and revenues; and the anticipated type and source of financing, including the year for the positive cash flow and financial plan and capital structure; - (1) set out any other matter which the applicant wishes the Commissioner to consider or as the Commissioner may require; and - (m) provide such other information as may be prescribed.
+- (h) be accompanied by a report on the goods and services required for the mining operations, which can be obtained within Uganda and the applicant's proposals with respect to the procurement of those goods and services; - (i) be accompanied by a statement giving particulars of the applicant's proposals with respect to the employment and training of citizens of Uganda; - (j) be accompanied by a business plan giving a detailed forecast of capital investment, operating costs and revenues; and the anticipated type and source of financing including the year for the positive cash flow and financial plan and capital structure; - (k) set out any other matter which the applicant wishes the Commissioner to consider or as the Commissioner may require; and - (1) provide such other information as may be prescribed.